Research News

 Spin excitations in olympicene-based antiferromagnetic spin-1/2 Heisenberg chains

-New publication in Nature Materials, an international team of researchers has developed groundbreaking artificial chains of the iconic ‘olympicene’ molecules to realize the antiferromagnetic (AF) spin-½ Heisenberg model, a flagship quantum spin model that has been the cornerstone of quantum… more
+New publication in Nature Materials, an international team of researchers has developed groundbreaking artificial chains of the iconic ‘olympicene’ molecules to realize the antiferromagnetic (AF) spin-½ Heisenberg model. more

 Cross-sectional diagram of a racetrack memory device highlighting different layers: DW-Inhibitor, Spacer, Racetrack, and SOT Layer with directional arrows.